 When you turn on Custom Scoring, and you go back to the Questions tab to edit your questions, you'll see boxes with '0' in them appear next to your answers.
 You can change the '0' to the number you want to add to every answer.
 When a respondent chooses an answer, this is the score they are going to get for that question.

 Don't forget to save your changes!
-Afterwards, you can see the score per respondent in Results by Respondent.
+Afterward, you can see the score per respondent in Results by Respondent.

 Tip: You can disable custom scoring on specific questions by toggling the button circled below: